umbraco/UmbracoDocs/contributing/documentation/code-samples.md

 Make sure to **always** add a clear description of what the code sample showcases before or after adding the snippet to the article.
 It should be clear where and when the snippet can be used.

-### Add a caption (file name)
+### Add a title (file name)

-In most cases, it is relevant to tell the reader which file or file type a code snippet should be added to.
+Inform the reader which file or file type a code snippet should be added to.

-Aside from mentioning this in the description of the code snippet, it is also recommended to add the file name as a caption.
+Aside from mentioning this in the description of the code snippet, it is also recommended to add the file name as a title.

 Is the code snippet from a JSON file, add `fileName.json` as the caption.

+Add the file name to the markup around the code block: `{% code title="fileName.json" %}`

 ### Use code comments